💻 Code Intelligence¶

 -

-This paper proposes Intuitor, an RLIF method that replaces external verifiable rewards with the model's own self-certainty (the KL divergence between the output distribution and a uniform distribution).
-Intuitor matches GRPO performance on mathematical reasoning while exhibiting superior generalization to out-of-domain tasks such as code generation.
+Proposes Intuitor, an RLIF method that replaces external verifiable rewards with the model's own self-certainty (KL divergence between the output distribution and a uniform distribution).
+It matches GRPO performance in mathematical reasoning while demonstrating better generalization in out-of-distribution tasks such as code generation.

 -